fractalswift/interval-merge/README.md

     Hi!
 Thanks for reading.

     I split this code over several functions for ease of reading and debugging.
+It is in jupyter notebook format but also uploaded as a .py file as github sometimes has trouble loading notebooks.

     This also makes it easier to handle a variety of different cases (see below).

-    Please note: The code treads (1,4) (4,6) as non-overlapping but you can change this easily, note is in the code on line 40.
+    Please note: The code treats the (1,4) (4,6) as non-overlapping but you can change this easily, note is in the code on line 40.

     Cases handled: